kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ## Event Service

-The Event Service sends events to the Kyma Event Bus and enriches the events with metadata that indicates the source of the event.
+The Event Service sends events to the Kyma Event Bus and enriches events with metadata that indicates the source of the event.
-This allows routing the events to lambda functions and services based on their source Application.
+This allows routing events to lambda functions and services based on their source Application.

 ## Application